bitfocus/companion/documentation/raspberrypi.md

 # Raspberry Pi
 **Performance on any Raspberry Pi system to date is less than optimal, and can easily break.**

 Running Companion in its current form on a Raspberry Pi is not recommended.
 However, since the RPi is a popular device these instructions have been provided for you to use at your own risk.
+If you insist on running Companion on a Raspberry Pi, it is recommended:
+1. to use at minimum a Raspberry Pi 4 2GB.
+Previous versions of the RPi are built with a USB/Ethernet stack that severely impacts the performance of Companion.
+The design of the RPi 4 includes a USB/Ethernet stack that does not suffer this same issue.
-If you insist on running Companion on a Raspberry Pi, it is recommended to run Companion headless on the "Lite" version of the Raspbian OS.
+2. to run Companion headless on the "Lite" version of the latest build of the Raspbian OS.
 This will maximize the potential performance on your Raspberry Pi.

 ## Installation Instructions
 These instructions are for installing Companion on a Raspberry Pi.
 Instructions differ slightly between latest stable (v1.3) and current alpha (v2.0).
 Instructions here cover both.
 They have been tested with a Raspberry Pi 2B and 3B+.
 They should function with any version of the Raspberry Pi board, but your results may vary.